ricardojrdez/ricardojrdez.github.io/teaching.md

 # Teaching

-This page lists some courses that I am or have been fortunate to teach, as well as related activities.
+This page lists some teaching-related activities that I am or have been participated in.

-A list of current and previous courses **in undergraduate levels** at the School of Engineering and Archicture of University of Zaragoza is available on [this page](undergraduate) page.
+On [this page](undergraduate) is available a list of current and previous **courses at the grade levels** of the Faculty of Engineering and Architecture of the University of Zaragoza.

-A list of current and previous courses **in postgraduate levels** is available on [this page](postgraduate) page.
+On [this page](postgraduate) is available a list of current and previous **courses at the postgrade levels** of the Faculty of Engineering and Architecture of the University of Zaragoza.

 ## Advisory of MSc. and BSc. students